zanderbraun/EU4-provinces.bmp-color-parser/README.md

+System requirements:

+- Python 3.11.0 or newer
+- Pillow 9.3.0 or newer

 Instructions:

 Download this script and put it in a new folder.
 Move your provinces.bmp file to that folder.
 Run cmd from there and execute "python colors.py" command.